shopware/docs/guides/plugins/plugins/administration/README.md

 # Administration

-Following are important topics that you might want to have a look at when working with the administration.
+Following are important topics that you might want to have a look at when working with the Administration.

 {% page-ref page="add-custom-module.md" %}